QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

 <details class="details-e">
 <summary>Addition / Subtraction</summary>

-Actually, there is no such operation as subtracting, we can only do additions, but there trick is that $a - b = a + (-b)$, and we can use the **Two's complement** to convert a positive number to a negative number.
+Actually, there is no such operation as subtracting, we can only do additions, but there is a trick: $a - b = a + (-b)$, and we can use the **Two's complement** to convert a positive number to a negative number.

 <div class="row"><div class="col-md-3">

 ![addition](_images/addition.png)
 </div><div class="col-md-9">

-To add 5 (101), with 5 (101), you need to do like you will in grad school.
+To add 5 (101) to 5 (101), you need to do like you would have in grad school.

 * $0+0=0$
 * $0+1=1+0=0$